How Do You Fix An Ingrown Toenail?

 Preventing Ingrown Toenails

 Preventing an ingrown toenail begins with taking proper care of your toenails and feet.
 When you trim your nails, cut them straight across.
 Do not cut the sides of the nail down lower than the middle area to create a rounded shape.
 Be sure to wear the proper shoes for any physical activities in which you participate.
-Keep your feet clean and dry and be sure to change your socks every day and after taking part in activities which cause perspiration.
+Keep your feet clean and dry and be sure to change your socks every day and after taking part in activities that cause perspiration.
 Additionally, avoid wearing ill-fitting shoes like high heels or shoes which are very tight or narrow.